3D Modeling Guide: Software, Techniques and Uses

 Blender

-3D modeling workflow, progressing from wireframe to smooth mesh, demonstrating subdivision surface techniques.
+3D modeling workflow moving from wireframe mesh to smooth subdivision surface model.

 Blender is a free, open-source software widely used in the 3D community.
 It offers a comprehensive range of tools for modeling, sculpting, and animation.